Towards Easier and Faster Sequence Labeling for Natural Language Processing: A Search-based Probabilistic Online

+The labeling scheme is the same for all models (including neural models).
+For POS-Tag, it is the original POS tag.
+For BioNER and Chunking, it is the BIO scheme following the previous work~\cite{Tsuruoka.ACL.09}.

+All Experiments are performed on a computer with the Intel(R) Xeon(R) 3.0GHz CPU.
+For fair comparison, we set the batch size to 1 for all experiments.

-\subsection{Experimental Results}
+\subsection{Experimental results}

-The experimental results in terms of accuracy/F-score are shown in Figure~\ref{fig1}, Figure~\ref{fig2}, Figure~\ref{fig3}, and Figure~\ref{fig4}, respectively.
-As we can see, although the tasks are with diversified feature types (boolean or real-value) and different characteristics, the results are quite consistent --- the proposed SAPO algorithm has the best accuracies/F-scores in all of the four tasks compared with the existing baselines.
+The experimental results in terms of accuracy/F-score and the computation cost are shown in Figure~\ref{fig1}, Figure~\ref{fig2}, Figure~\ref{fig3}, and Figure~\ref{fig4}.
+As we can see, although the tasks involve diverse feature types and different characteristics, the results are quite consistent --- the proposed SAPO algorithm has the best accuracies/F-scores in all of the three tasks compared with the existing baselines.

-First, we compare SAPO with CRF.
-It is impressing that the proposed SAPO algorithm even has better accuracy than the CRF --- CRF is arguably one of the most accurate models for structured classification.
-Note that the CRF model and other baselines are already fully optimized, which can be confirmed by comparing those results with the state-of-the-art reports on those four tasks (to be shown in a table later).
-As for the superiority, the reason is that the probability is distributed on top-$n$ outputs in SAPO, which is a ``regularized'' distribution than the probability distribution over all possible outputs (an exponential number).
+First, we compare SAPO with three popular gradient-based learning algorithms: CRF, Bi-LSTM, Bi-LSTM-CRF.
+It is impressive that the proposed SAPO algorithm even has better accuracy than the CRF, Bi-LSTM, and Bi-LSTM-CRF, which are three popular models for sequence labeling.
+Note that all the models are already fully optimized.
+As for the superiority, the reason is that the probability is distributed on top-$n$ outputs in SAPO, which is a ``regularized'' distribution instead of the probability distribution spread over all possible outputs (an exponential number).
 In this sense, SAPO is ``regularizing'' the exponential probability distribution to a simpler top-$n$ probability distribution.
-This can be seen as a probability-based regularizer with the regularization strength controlled by $n$, and interestingly the experimental results suggest that this type of regularization can indeed improve the accuracy/F-score.
+This can be seen as a probability-based regularizer with hyper-parameter $n$ controlling the regularization strength.
+Interestingly, the experimental results suggest that this type of regularization can indeed improve the accuracy/F-score.

-We observe that SAPO is better than CRF in all of the four tasks, and we will show that in many cases the differences are statistically significant.
-Also, we can see that SAPO is several times faster than CRF in terms of training time.
-On convergence state, SAPO achieves similar or even better loss function than CRF.
+We observe that SAPO is better than CRF, Bi-LSTM, and Bi-LSTM-CRF in all of the three tasks, and it shows that in many cases the differences are statistically significant.
+Also, we can see that SAPO is several times faster than CRF and Bi-LSTM in terms of training time.
+On convergence state, SAPO performs similar or even better than CRF.

-Second, we compare SAPO with search-based learning methods, including naive/average versions of Perc, MIRA, and Nbest MIRA.
+Second, we compare SAPO with search-based learning methods, including naive/average versions of Perceptron, MIRA, and Nbest MIRA.
 As we can see, the superiorities of SAPO over search-based learning methods are even more significant than over CRF.